Finding a safe, enjoyable beginner weight lifting routine that actually produces results is not easy.

 The best beginner workout program is one that contains the most effective exercises without being too complicated.

 There are certain lifts in the fitness space that are widely recognized to add more muscle mass than others.
-This program consists of these movements as well as some others.
+Our beginner gym weight lifting routine consists of these movements as well as some others.